|

 }

-This script contains several parameters you might want to customize, such as the height and width of the control (percentage sizes are allowed), the name of the XAML file that contains your Silverlight content, and a value that specifies whether the control is windowless.
+of the XAML file that contains your Silverlight content, and a value that specifies whether

-If you are adding multiple Silverlight controls to the same page, create a new function for each one.
-Make sure that each function specifies a different value for the control id ("mySilverlightControl" in this example).
+create a new function for each one.
+Make sure that each function

 step 4: create your Silverlight content files